<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 Analyzing Your Current Entity Type

-Recognizing your business entity type is a great place to start.
-Do you know why your business is that structure?
-It's important to have an understanding of the different types of business entities, as well as the different benefits they offer.
-The SBA discusses these options more in detail.
+Your business entity is a great place to start.
+Do you know why you're structured that way?
+It's important to know the different business entities and the different benefits they offer.

-The SBA states, "Your business structure affects how much you pay in taxes, your ability to raise money, the paperwork you need to file, and your personal liability.
-You'll need to choose a business structure before you register your business with the state...
+The SBA states, "Your business structure affects how much you pay in taxes, your ability to raise money, the paperwork you need to file, and your personal liability...
 Consulting with business counselors, attorneys, and accountants can prove helpful."

 Considering a Change

-The entity type you start with doesn't have to remain the same for the life of your business unless there are restrictions based on your location.
 Have you considered if a different structure could fit your company better?
-This is something that should be discussed with your accountant.
 When was the last time your current accountant reviewed your options with you?

-Most of the small businesses that CSI Accounting & Payroll work with are S Corporations.
-We analyze S Corporation tax returns (Form 1120S) with our clients by helping them see if there is a profit or a loss, if they are taking a personal salary, and if they are taking advantage of S Corporation tax benefits.
+Most of the small businesses that CSI works with are S-Corporations.
+We analyze S-Corp tax returns with our clients by helping them see if there is a profit or a loss, if they are taking a personal salary, and if they are taking advantage of S-Corp tax benefits.

 We will always take a fresh look at your business entity type right when you come on board.
 We analyze it again after about a year or if there is a large change in your business, such as: